 Crema branded cup cannot tell you the quality of the coffee but will instead indicate the freshness of the coffee (coffee loses CO2 the longer it is stored, and therefore the Crema as it thins) and the degree of its roasting (the darker the roast, the more CO2 & fat will be produced, which means the thicker the Crema).

-In short, a good espresso doesn’t necessarily make for the best crema .
-As a result, the Crema class evaluation at the World Barista Championship is becoming less and less important.
-Meanwhile, many other factors such as the quality of the green coffee, the roasting process and the extraction efficiency are very important for the quality of the espresso.
+In short, a good espresso doesn’t necessarily make for the best Crema.
+As a result, the Crema class evaluation at the World Barista Championship is becoming less and less critical.
+Meanwhile, many other factors, such as the quality of the green coffee, the roasting process, and the extraction efficiency, are significant for the quality of the espresso.